Daniel-Lawless/Cat-Classifier-NN-From-Scratch/README.md

 prop to ensure the gradients only flow through the active neurons.

-- **L2 regularization:** By adding a penalty term to the cost function whose magnitude depends on the size of the weights and the value of lambda, this penalises the model if the weights are too large, thus reducing overfitting.
+- **L2 regularization:** By adding a penalty term to the cost function whose magnitude depends on the size of the weights and the value of lambda, the model is penalised if the weights are too large, thus reducing overfitting.
 This required an additional term, $\frac{\lambda}{m} W$, to be added when calculating the derivative of the loss w.r.t.
 W, $\frac{dL}{dW}$, during back propagation.
 The following cost function was used in my implementation where $A^{[L]}$ are the final predictions of the model.